-“No, leave the ass-kicking to me,” Travis growled, bristling with tension.
-Instinctively, Ben placed his hand inside Travis’ coat collar and rubbed the nape of his neck to calm him.
+“No, leave the ass-kicking to me.”
+Travis bristled with tension.
+Instinctively, Ben placed his hand inside his coat collar and rubbed the nape of his neck to calm him.
 The touch was soothing; Travis hung his head, expelled his breath, and the tension dispersed.

 Doug noticed this interaction between them and smiled.
 “I can see why Travis likes having you around,” he said to Ben.
 Unexpectedly, he reached out and touched Ben’s bruised cheek with the back of his hand.
-“Looks like that was a bad hit,” he whispered while lightly running his knuckles down his cheek, pausing at his jawline.
+“Looks like that was a bad hit.”
+He lightly ran his knuckles down his cheek.
+Paused at his jawline.
 His hazel eyes locked onto Ben’s blue and lingered there, causing a tugging sensation in Ben’s chest, like an object being pulled up through his windpipe.

 “Not this time, my friend,” he murmured to the rodeo buddy, the mysterious newcomer who seemed far too familiar with everything and everyone, including the dog.
 Brushing his lips against the stubble on Ben’s cheek, Travis added, “I’m not sharing this one.
-He’s far too special, far too important to me, and I’m not about to let go of him.”
+He’s too special.”